Post by Peter Cooper on August 1st, 2006

 How to create a Ruby extension in C in 43 seconds

-Less than two months ago, I wrote How to Create a Ruby Extension in C in under 5 minutes.
-Times have changed.
+Two months ago, I wrote How to Create a Ruby Extension in C in under 5 minutes.
+But times have changed!

 #!/usr/local/bin/ruby -w